bgcarvalho/CarND-Term1-P4/README.md

 - Calculate road curvature and car offset from middle of the road
 - Transform polyfit back and ovelay onto the original image

-These steps form a pipeline which should be applied to a video stream.
+These steps form a pipeline which should be applied also to a video stream.

 ### Camera calibration